reactphp/socket/README.md

 $server->shutdown();
 ```

-This method MUST NOT be called more than once on the same instance.
+Calling this method more than once on the same instance is a NO-OP.

 ### Server